How To Buy Bitcoin In NZ: A Beginner’s Guide

 Verifying your account:

-Because EasyCrypto is registered as a Financial Services Provider in NZ, they need to verify your identity.
+Because Swyftx is registered as a Financial Services Provider in NZ, they need to verify your identity.

 Remember, this is a good thing!
 Do not buy Bitcoin (or any financial service) from anyone in NZ who isn't registered.
 There's a good chance your money will disappear and you won't get it back.

-Verifying your identity should only take a few minutes and requires a driver's license or passport:
+Verifying your identity should only take a two minutes and requires a photo of your driver's license or passport, and a selfie.

 Once you've done that, you're ready to buy!